mhayes853/swift-operation/Sources/Query/Documentation.docc/Query.md

 A lightweight cross-platform library for fetching and managing asynchronous data in Swift, SwiftUI, Sharing, WASM, Linux, and more.

-## Motivation

-An essential component of building modern applications stems from fetching and managing asynchronous data located on various remote sources such as REST APIs and more.

-Fetching remote data is inherently flakey, therefore it's essential that your code is robust such that when things go wrong your users aren't angry.
-To solve this, your application may need to track loading states, track error states, perform retries, add exponential backoff, track the user's network connection state, and much more.

-Additionally, keeping remote data in your app consistent with the data from a remote source is also incredibly difficult, perhaps more so than fetching the data itself.
-For instance, if one screen in your app displays a list of friends, and the user unfriends someone on another screen, it would be in your best interest to update active screens that display the full list of friends.

-Your app may also display long lists of fetched data that support infinite scrolling.
-As a result, you'll need to implement a pagination system for the data you're fetching.

-All of this can require lots of boilerplate code to manage, and is not code that generally relates directly to the features of your application.

-***Swift Query, provides a simple framework to manage this complexity, with the flexibility to adapt to any data fetching needs for your app.***

 ## Getting Started

 The first thing you'll need to do is create a data type and a ``QueryRequest`` for the data you want to fetch.